-Your grade in this class will depend on four areas: a completed channel audit, two written case memos, your participation in class, and a group channel strategy exercise.
+Your grade in this class will depend on four areas: a completed channel audit, two written case memos, your participation in class, and a final exam.
 Unless otherwise indicated, all assignments are required and must be turned in before the start of the class for which they are due.

-Assignments and their weights are as follows:
+Graded course assignments and their weights are as follows:

 Grade Component Weight

-1. Retail Audit Exercise 10%
+Retail Audit Exercise 10%

-2. Two Case Memos 20%
+2. Two Case Memos 30%

-3. Class Participation 40%
+3. Class Participation 30%

-4. Group Project 30%
+4. Final Exam 30%